 #3.
-Relax pool-side complete with delicious cocktails and escape the midday heat at La Gran Francia Hotel, a splash of luxury in a incredible location.
-You can read my full La Gran Francia review here.
+Relax pool-side complete with delicious cocktails and escape the midday heat at La Gran Francia Hotel, a splash of luxury in an incredible location.

 #4.
 Shop till you drop at one of the cities many second-hand clothing retailers.
 Who needs a mall when you have fashion and prices as good as these!